Jump to a section

 - Foster good relations between people who have a shared characteristic and those who do not

-We aim to provide the highest possible education for all of our students.
+We aim to provide the highest possible education for all of our learners.
 The ethos of our academies and our ASPIRE core values clearly reflect our commitment to fully including and respecting all members of our academy communities.
 The AspirePlus Educational Trust fully understands the importance of the Act and the work needed to ensure that those with ‘protected characteristics’ are not discriminated against and are given equality of opportunity.
 The Trust will annually review how well we achieve these aims with regard to the protected groups under the Equality Act:

 - Sex (including issues of transgender).